PgBiel/typst-tablex/tablex.typ

         // em repr changed in 0.11.0 => need to use fields here
         // or use fields if they're supported anyway return convert-ratio-type-to-pt(len.ratio, page-size) + convert-length-type-to-pt(len.length, styles: styles) }

-    // We will need to draw a line for measurement later,
-    // so we need the styles.
-    if styles == none {
-        panic("Cannot convert relative length to pt ('styles' not specified).")
-    }

     // Note on precision: the `repr` for em components is precise, unlike